keithdadkins/drone-deploy/README.md

 You can manually update build defaults by editing the `variables` section in the `podchaser_drone_server_ami.json` build file, and/or overide them by setting the vars from the cli (e.g., `packer -var region=us-west-1 ...`.

 For example, you want to deploy Drone version 1.0.7 and you used Ubuntu's ami locator above and found that the latest Ubuntu 18.04LTS AMI id is `ami-0fba9b33b5304d8b4` for the `us-east-1` region.
+You also check https://hub.docker.com/r/drone/drone/tags to find the appropriate drone image to use (they do now always sync 1:1).
 To build the AMI you would run:

 ```bash
 cd packer